sonydevworld/spresense/sdk/configs/examples/tilt/README.txt

-This configuration contains required options to tilt example.
+This configuration contains required options to use tilt example.

+[Source path]
+examples/tilt